UCEAP International Health and Safety Protocols

 The University of California Office of the President Risk Services has contracted with the following travel assistance and insurance providers:WorldAware

 , United Healthcare Global (UHCG), and CHUBB USA.
 WorldAware and UHCG provide worldwide assistance to UCEAP travelers during emergency situations.
 WorldAware provides real time intelligence and travel alerts designed to keep all UC travelers informed throughout their trip.
 All UCEAP students are automatically registered with WorldAware to receive travel information and alerts for their destination.

 UCEAP Emergency Contingency Plans

-University of California Education Abroad Program operates an emergency response system based on four security levels to categorize the situation in a given country, or location, depending on the risk to individual students, or the group of students and faculty, and a four-phased approach in response to relocation or evacuation triggers.
+University of California Education Abroad Program (UCEAP) operates an emergency response system in line with its international security provider based on four security levels to categorize the situation in a given country, or location, depending on the risk to individual students, or the group of students and faculty.
+It also follows a four-phased approach in response to relocation or evacuation triggers.
 Certain situations may call for an expedited response moving quickly through all four phases or moving directly to the third or fourth phase, but the intent would remain the same; a set approach is followed.
-The need to relocate or evacuate students and faculty often happens in an atmosphere of crisis and chaos so preparedness is crucial for UCEAP to be able to respond effectively and quickly to a changing security situation.
+The need to safely relocate or evacuate students and faculty often happens in an atmosphere of crisis and chaos so preparedness is crucial for UCEAP to be able to respond effectively and quickly to a changing security situation.